Antique China Hutch Makeover | Step By Step

 This particular piece was sourced for a client that shares the same warm and cozy feelings for these depression-era pieces that we do, so once we got this piece in our workshop we couldn’t wait to get started.

-Materials Used for an Antique China Hutch Makeover
+Supplies Used for Antique China Hutch Makeover

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.